DTzi/TestModelJDBC/README.md

 # TestModelJDBC

 Transitions are now flexible.
+TODO: Add the new functions in the transitions.
+Add Exception handling.
-TODO: Add RemoveColumn.
+Add Joins.

 TODO: Add Modbat's Random_number generator.